 We are committed to working closely with our customers and communities to address questions and minimize potential impacts throughout the project.

-The Elk Neck Battery Storage Pilot Program will install a network of residential battery storage systems that provide backup power for participating customers in case of a power outage and support the local energy grid during peak demand.
-Delmarva Power is working with Sunverge Energy, who will install 110 residential battery storage systems at homes in the Elk Neck, Md. at no charge to the customer.
+The Elk Neck Battery Storage Pilot Program is a network of residential battery storage systems that provide backup power for participating customers in case of a power outage and support the local energy grid during peak demand.
+Delmarva Power worked with Sunverge Energy, who installed 110 residential battery storage systems at homes in the Elk Neck, Md. at no charge to the customer.

 The residential batteries will improve resiliency for participating customers by providing an automatic backup energy source for the homes during power outages.
 Based on the configuration of the local energy grid and the unique geography of the area, Elk Neck customers are more vulnerable to power outages, making this an ideal location for the pilot program.

-The residential batteries will also be able to feed power into the local energy grid.
+The residential batteries will also feed power into the local energy grid.
 Working with Sunverge, Delmarva Power will aggregate the residential battery systems to support the local energy grid when electricity demand on the system is high, generally during cold winter days and hot summer days.